matt-and-alicia/zillow-clustering-project/README.md

 #### latitude and longitude

-- Created 5 clusters:
+- Created 4 clusters:
-    - Clusters follow the general county lines with the exception of clusters in the East and the South adding an additional clusters.
+    - Clusters follow the general county lines with the exception of cluster in the East.
+    - County and location is a strong clustering feature

 ***